GovTechSG/techpass-user-docs/docs/support/account.md

 For vendors, we follow the [password policy of Azure Active Directory][password-policy-of-azure-active-directory] and will receive password expiry notifications accordingly.
 [Reset your password][reset-password-vendor] by following the on-screen instructions on this page.

-Public officers will be notified to [reset their GSIB password][reset-password-gsib] according to WOG's password policies.
+Based on WOG's password policies, public officers will be notified to [reset GSIB password][reset-password-gsib].
 If there are any issues, contact your Agency Facility Management (AFM).

 </details>